Jason2Brownlee/AlgorithmAfternoon/content/books/genetic_algorithm/chapter04.md

 3. **Analyzing Selection Pressure**: Repeat the previous test with a population where one bitstring has a significantly higher fitness than the others.
 Observe how this affects the selection frequency of each individual and discuss the implications for selection pressure.

-### Part 2: Implementing Tournament Selection
+### Exercise 2: Implementing Tournament Selection

 1. **Tournament Selection**: Implement a function `tournament_selection(population, fitnesses, tournament_size)` that takes a population of individuals, their corresponding fitness scores, and a tournament size.
 The function should select an individual using tournament selection.

-2. **Testing Tournament Selection**: Using the same population from Part 1, perform tournament selection 100 times with varying tournament sizes (e.g., 2, 4, 8).
+2. **Testing Tournament Selection**: Using the same population from Exercise 1, perform tournament selection 100 times with varying tournament sizes (e.g., 2, 4, 8).
 Record the number of times each individual is selected for each tournament size.

 3. **Selection Pressure and Tournament Size**: Analyze how the tournament size affects the selection pressure.
 Discuss the trade-offs between high and low selection pressure in the context of exploration and exploitation.

-### Part 3: Integrating Tournament Selection into a Parallel Hill Climber
+### Exercise 3: Integrating Tournament Selection into a Parallel Hill Climber

 1. **Parallel Hill Climber with Tournament Selection**: Modify the parallel bitflip hill climber from the previous exercise to use tournament selection instead of selecting the best bitstrings.
 The climber should maintain a population of bitstrings, apply bit flip mutation to each one independently, and use tournament selection to choose the individuals for the next generation.